 First comes the consideration of alternative possibilities, which are generated unpredictably by acausal events (simply noise in neural network communications).
 This free creation of possible thoughts and actions allow one to feel "I can do otherwise."

-The de-liberation and determination by the will, the unfreeing of possibilities into actuality, has made the decision that directs the tongue or body to speak or act.
+The de-liberation and adequate determination (or self-determination) by the will, the unfreeing of possibilities into actuality, has made the decision that directs the tongue or body to speak or act.

 After the de-liberation of the will, the true sentence "I can do otherwise" can be changed to the past tense and remain true as a "hard fact" in the "fixed past," and written "I could have done otherwise."